MohamedEssam4444/IAAC_Puppet/README.md

 # IAAC using Puppet
-controlling nodes using declarative language (puppet) to maintain services on remote servers and execute commands remotely to them by simulating nodes by using Dockeragents .
+controlling nodes using declarative language (puppet) to maintain services on remote servers and execute commands remotely to them by simulating nodes by using Dockeragents , it installs docker on the master and deploy couple of containers that behave like separate nodes .
 ## Archeticture

 ![Blank diagram (2)](https://user-images.githubusercontent.com/68178003/101762719-74b77000-3ae6-11eb-91a1-632409354194.jpeg)